 The staff of the University of Wisconsin IPM program has developed the IPM Toolkit app designed for smartphones and tablets.
 This app allows a user to read IPM related news articles, view videos, download publications, and access pictures to aid in adapting IPM practices to their agricultural operations.

-- a video browser with access via YouTube to dozens of short educational clips made by UWEX specialists
+- a video browser with access via YouTube to dozens of short educational clips

 - a small but expandable publication library of IPM materials that have been developed by the UWEX IPM program.
 The list contains PDF documents and some ePub books.
 All of the files can be saved in iBooks or other compatible apps for offline use.